SteveJustin1963/17.7-tecDAD/README.md

 3. To increase the speed of a CNC machine by converting analogue signals into digital signals.
 4. To allow a CNC machine to be controlled by a computer program.

+### Digital Signal Processors (DSPs)

+The ADC can feed into special purpose microprocessors DSPs.
+This is where digital advantages take off. https://en.wikipedia.org/wiki/Digital_signal_processing They are used in every form of electronic product, from mobile phones and CD players to the automotive industry; medical imaging systems to the electronic battlefield and from dishwashers to satellites.
+Even the common optical mouse uses DSP.
+The DSP detects patterns in the images and examines how the patterns have moved since the previous image.
+Based on the change in patterns over a sequence of images, the DSP determines how far the mouse has moved and sends the corresponding coordinates to the computer.
+This feature can be extended into aerial videography to tell a drone how far its moved over a land image, or how much closer its to a target.

 ### DAC DAC0808 - output